top of page

 The Hunter Museum of American Art, the original mansion completed in 1905 for a wealthy insurance broker and later purchased by the widow of one of the Coco Cola founders, is possibly home to at least five ghosts, including that of socialite Augusta Hoffman who was allegedly murdered by her aunt and uncle.
 Her disappearance in the 1920s made national news.
 Years later, a skeleton was discovered under the floor of her niece and nephew’s home where she had lived – the former mansion became the town’s first art museum.
 Scraps of clothing along with a pair of glasses belonging to her were found on the bones.
 Many claim to have seen Hoffman’s apparition on the grounds of the museum. information, courtesy of Chattanooga Ghost Tours; photo credit, Visit Chattanooga and DCI.

-From the appearance of apparitions to unexplained, unusual occurrences at businesses and hotels throughout Chattanooga, Tenn., the city has its share of restless spirits.
+From the appearance of apparitions to unexplained, unusual occurrences at businesses and hotels throughout Chattanooga, Tennessee, the city has its share of restless spirits.
 In fact, according to Amy Petulla, owner and founder of Chattanooga Ghost Tours, "There is a woman who calls herself 'The Ghosthunters' Ghost Hunter,' who says that Chattanooga is possibly the most haunted city, next to Savannah and New Orleans.

 "So it ranks pretty high, though many people do not know about our haunted history ~ yet, and that's why we're here."